-In October of 1918, authorities were scrambling to catch up with the mounting deaths in Pennsylvania, by closing down public gathering places like schools, church, movie theaters, and sporting events.
+In October of 1918, authorities were scrambling to catch up with the mounting deaths in Pennsylvania, by closing down public gathering places like schools, churches, movie theaters, and sporting events.
 One city hard hit was Pittsburgh, only 40 miles from David Clare Vosler’s home of Ellwood City.
 One day after the movie theaters were shuttered, the first flu death was reported in Pittsburgh; only two weeks later, there were thousands of patients with flu symptoms.
 The details from the period are chilling – at least 4500 died in Pittsburgh city hospitals alone.
 It was estimated at that time that 700 children were orphaned in western Pennsylvania.
 Hospitals set up tents on their lawns to handle the overflow.
 The overwhelming number of corpses presented a public health crisis, and coffin makers couldn’t keep up with demand.

 The impact of the pandemic was particularly hard on health care workers.
 A large percentage of doctors were working on the war effort, so local hospitals were forced to call in retired physicians and even inexperienced medical students.
 Nurses and doctors were severely overworked and sometimes fell ill themselves, with less hope for proper medical attention than the patients they were treating.